hytechclub/web-103/Objects/SelfPacedWork.md

 Now the name is ready to go.

-### JavaScript: Finding the Restaurant Object
+### JavaScript: Finding the Items for the Restaurant
 Once the name has been retrieved, it will be possible to use it to find the proper object for the restaurant.

 1. Under the `restaurantName` variable, make a couple new lines in the `getFood` function
-1. There, create a new variable named `restaurant` (not set to anything)
+1. There, create a new variable named `restaurantItems` set to an empty array `[]`
-1. Under that, create a new variable named `found`, set to `false`
-1. Next, create a `for` loop to loop through each element in the `restaurants` array
+1. Next, create a `for` loop to loop through each element in the `items` array
     - `for`
     - Parentheses
     - Curly Brackets
     - Initialization (`let i = 0`)
-    - Condition (`i < restaurants.length`)
+    - Condition (`i < items.length`)
     - Increment (`i++`)
 1. In the body of the `for` loop, create an `if` statement
     - `if`
     - Parentheses
     - Curly Brackets
-1. For the condition, check if `restaurants[i].name` is equal to `restaurantName`
+1. For the condition, check if `items[i].store` is equal to `restaurantName`
-    - This means the current index contains the restaurant the user entered
+    - This means the current index has an item from the given restaurant
-1. In the body of the `if`, set the `restaurant` variable to `restaurants[i]
+1. In the body of the `if`, `push` the `items[i]` object to the `restaurantItems` array
-1. Under that, set the `found` variable to `true`
-1. Under that, use a `break` statement to exit the loop

-Now the `restaurant` variable should be ready to go!
-Make sure to comment out the two lines that randomly choose the `restaurant` variable.
+Now the `restaurantItems` variable should be ready to go!
+Replace the `items` references in the code below with `restaurantItems` to ensure that only items from the given restaurant are available.

 Run the project, enter a restaurant name, and click the button.
 It should only choose food items from that restaurant!
 It's not perfect, though...